Benjamin Briggs: Mary Celeste

 In 1871 Briggs and his brother considered purchasing a hardware store in New Bedford.
 However, in 1872, he purchased a share in the brigantine Mary Celeste, owned by James Winchester, and modified the cabin to house his family.
 In late 1872, his wife and daughter accompanied him on the ill-fated voyage from Staten Island, New York to Genoa, Italy.
 Briggs' son Arthur stayed with his grandmother at Rose Cottage in Marion, Massachusetts in order to attend school.

 The following month, Briggs' ship was found abandoned in the Atlantic Ocean near the Straits of Gibraltar.
 Briggs, his wife, his daughter and the crew of the Mary Celeste were never found and their fate remains a mystery.

 Legacy

 A cenotaph memorializing the family stands in the Evergreen Cemetery in Marion, Massachusetts.
 The inscription reads: "Capt.
 Benj S. Briggs born Apr 24, 1835, Sarah E Cobb his wife born Apr 20 1841, Sophia M, their daughter, born Oct 31, 1870.
 Lost in Brig Mary Celeste Nov 1872".

-Briggs is the main protagonist in the game Limbo of the Lost, in which he is caught within a battle between Destiny and Fate.
-In the game, Briggs is heavily fictionalized, with no mention of his wife, child or the crew of Mary Celeste.